 Ready to get your children excited about the water sports you love?
 Birkholm’s Water Sports begins teaching children as young as three years old how to water ski!

 Another great option for beginners is Lake Tahoe Water Ski School, where little ones start out by skiing on the instructor’s skis, and then progress to skiing on their own.
 Lake Tahoe Water Ski School also provides instruction for adult beginners and those looking to improve their skills.
-They offer wakeboarding, wakesurfind and tubing as well.
+They offer wakeboarding, wakesurfing and tubing as well.

 In addition to their expertise in watersport lessons, High Sierra Water Ski School also offers boat and jet ski rentals.

-Maybe you’d rather not drive the boat but you are hoping to embard on a serious Lake Tahoe fishing trip to catch some mackinaw, rainbows and browns.
+Maybe you’d rather not drive the boat but you are hoping to embark on a serious Lake Tahoe fishing trip to catch some mackinaw, rainbows and browns.
 Whatever the case may be, there are lots of options for getting a private charter.
 Choosing a Lake Tahoe fishing charter depends on the type of trip you want.

 Fish to your heart’s content without having to worry about launching and docking a boat with a fishing guide service.
 The Lake Tahoe boat charters do the heavy lifting for you (well, you’ll get to haul your catch out of the water!) so you can catch more and worry less.